 Brian gaveled the midnight meeting to order with his fist.
-He was sitting between Jack and Joshua in the front of the Zoo Center conference room.
+He was sitting between Jack and Joshua in the front of the Zoo Central conference room.
 It was a pretty good turnout considering how late it was, but it was indeed late and Brian wasnt going to waste time with opening pleasantries.

 "OK guys, Lets get started," he said.
 Brian gave them a few moments to quiet down.
-There was nervousness in the air since most of them had heard at least rumors of what had happened to Evan.

 "Were here in uh, open session to decide what to do next," Brian started.
 "In particular, What do we do about the hostages.
 The floor is open for comments."